darkmoonight/ToDark/CONTRIBUTING.md

 3. Make your changes and commit them.
 4. Push your changes to your fork on GitHub.
 5. Open a pull request in the original repository.
 Provide a clear title and description of your changes.

+## Translation addition steps:

+1. Create a localization file in the ToDark/lib/translation folder.
+2. Fill it out following the example of the en_us.dart file.
+3. Add a new import statement for your localization and include it in the list of supported localizations in the translation.dart file.

 ## Coding Standards